aracloud/easy-k8s-setup/README.md

 ### Prep ESXi:
 Make ssh available and configure ESXi passwordless access as described in WWW many times already ;-).
+Test with a Linux box first before you move on.

 Important:
 <br>